Student Application Process

 Student Entrance File Review

 Once a student has tested, their file is reviewed by the counselor and sent to committee.
-At this time, a background check is conducted.
-Students who are on a tether or have been charged with a felony will not be accepted.
 The committee determines whether the student can proceed to the interview.

 A mandatory parent and student interview is required prior to consideration for acceptance.
 Parents will be notified by phone regarding interview date and time.